kevinwatson/rails-microservices-book/90-chapter-08.md

 $ docker-compose run active-record rails db:migrate
 ```

 Let's add the necessary gems to the `active-remote` app's Gemfile and run bundler to retrieve the new dependencies.
+The `active_remote` gem depends on the `protobuf` gem and this gem will be included when we run the `bundle` command.
+The `protobuf` gem will be used to serialize our data and share that data between our microservices.

 ```bash
 $ echo "gem 'active_remote'" >> ./active-remote/Gemfile